Lucerne, Switzerland with Kids

-We had visited Lucerne a couple of times without kids but the drawcard of the Swiss Transport Museum, or the Verkehrshaus der Schweiz was enough for us to stop in for another night to take the kids.
+We had visited Lucerne a couple of times without kids but the draw card of the Swiss Museum of Transport, or the Verkehrshaus der Schweiz was enough for us to stop in for another night to take the kids.
 This place is an interactive playground made especially for kids, and adults who are young at heart.
-Even if museums are not usually your thing (me!) this one has enough interesting and fun things to see and do that you will have a great day out.
-From the moment you walk through the front entrance you will spot the real plane suspended from the building, the driveable boats on the man-made pond and the learn to drive course for littlies which lights up their eyes in an instant.
+Even if museums are not usually your thing this one has enough interesting and fun things to see and do that you will have a great day out.
+From the moment you walk through the front entrance you will spot the plane suspended from the external of the building, the drive-able boats on the man-made pond and the learn to drive course for kids which lights up their eyes in an instant.

 The museum itself is all inclusive with the general entry ticket however there are some add on shows and options including the Chocolate Adventure tour and the Planetarium.
-With our kids being quite young we found there was more than enough to see and do in the general museum itself that there was no need to add anything additional.
-You can easily fill a full day exploring especially with kids.
+You can easily fill a full day exploring with kids.

 If you need a bite to eat you will be well catered for at the museums’ Restaurant Mercato which has a large range of food options in a buffet style.
 The food was very good overall.
 There is also a small retail shop inside the museum which sells all the regular souvenir items as well as stocking some ice creams and light snacks if needed.

 Getting to the Swiss Transport Museum via public transport